c3d/xl/doc/XL-1-syntax.md

 ### Tweak #2: infix vs. prefix

-Another special rule is that XL will use the presence of space on only one side of an operator to disambiguate between an infix or a prefix.
+Another special rule is that XL will use the presence of a space on only one side of an operator to disambiguate between an infix or a prefix.
 For example: